 Below is a dynamic calculator that compares the reward rate of the old Millennia credit card and the new Millennia credit card.
 For spends under 33k per month, the reward rate of the old Millennia credit card was better; however, for spends above that, the new Millennia credit card gives a higher reward rate.
 This is obviously, what HDFC Bank wants more spending on their cards.

-Overall, the changes on the Millennia credit card makes it more user-friendly thanks to the simplified earn rate and redemption process.
+Overall, the changes on the HDFC Millennia credit card makes it more user-friendly thanks to the simplified earn rate and redemption process.
 However, to maximise the benefits one needs to spend over 4L on this card to earn a reward rate of 3.3%.
 At those spending levels, I would rather split my spending between Amex MRC and Axis Ace or ICICI Amazon Pay combo to get the max benefits.